keirond/libraries/kafka-producer-performance-testing/README.md

   - config
     ```yaml
       partitions: 1
-      replication.factor: 1 (not recommended, I just do this basic case for data)
+      replication.factor: 1 (not recommended, I just wanna do this basic case for chart data)
       min.insync.replicas: 2 (not effect if replication.factor = 1)
       acks: all (should be all if working on critical system)
       compression.type: none

+      virtual.users: 1 (no of producers = vus / 2000, min = 1, max = 100)
+      durations: 1h (but I stopped it by manual)
+      iterations: -1 (not limit)
     ```
   - small message (4 fields, ~100 bytes/message)
     ```json